 \subsection{High frequency counters}

-Our main goal was to find interesting traffic counters, where interesting means a high traffic volume that can be seen as a total increase per month or a spike at a certain hour.
+Our main goal was to find interesting traffic counters, where interesting means a high traffic volume that can be seen as a total increase per month or a spike at a particular hour of the day.
 The first task was to find high-volume traffic counters by sorting the traffic counts for each direction and observing the highest counters.
-Unsurprisingly, these were the counters on the ring road around the capital that detect commuters (counter numbers 179, 199, 855, see Figure~\ref{appendix:map-of-counters}c).
-Their monthly averages also displayed a very predictable and strict schedule on weekdays, with incoming spikes around 7 am and outgoing spikes around 3 pm, which designate rush hours.
+Unsurprisingly, these were the counters on the ring road around the capital that detect commuters (counters number 179, 199, 855, see Figure~\ref{appendix:map-of-counters}c).
+Their monthly averages also displayed a very predictable and strict weekday schedule, with incoming spikes around 7 am and outgoing spikes around 3 pm, which designate rush hours.
 In contrast, weekends showed a greater dispersion of the daily spike and greater variability for different hours of the day.
-The contrast between the weekend values of 179 and 855 is quite stark, with July being the lowest month for 179 and one of the highest for 855 (Figure~\ref{fig:179-rush-hour}b).
-This is because 179 is a road leading outside of the capital and the city center has a low traffic volume in the summer.
+The contrast between the weekend values of counters 179 and 855 is quite stark, with July being the lowest month for 179 and one of the highest for 855 (Figure~\ref{fig:179-rush-hour}b).
+That is because counter 179 is on a road leading outside of the capital and the city centre has a low traffic volume in summer.
 Conversely, counter 855 is located at a major motorway connecting Austria with Croatia and Italy, hence the increase in July and August.

 High-frequency counters show popular transit areas or final destinations, reflecting general trends in the national traffic flow.
 Highways are transport lifelines, as most commuter traffic passes at least a section of it.
-The capital, for example, registers around 120,000 commuters daily~\cite{bajuk2017kultura}.
-This amounts to 6\% of the total population of the country.
-The initial infrastructure built to facilitate connections between regional capitals, such as Zagreb-Graz and Trieste-Budapest, to this day serves a large section of commuters who come to work in the capital.
+The capital, for example, registers around 120,000 commuters daily~\cite{bajuk2017kultura}, which amounts to 6\% of the total population of the country.
+The initial infrastructure built to facilitate connections between regional capitals, such as Zagreb-Graz and Trieste-Budapest, serves many commuters who come to work in the capital.
 Due to the dependence of the traffic on highways and the country's position at the top of the Adriatic, the strain on the traffic is particularly dire in the summer.
-Local traffic is then forced to share the roads with neighboring tourists.
+Local traffic is then forced to share the roads with neighbouring tourists.